Monday, 12 March 2012

 A week later another letter arrived.
 Phi Bang's latest letter was mailed from Fort Indiantown Gap in Pennsylvania.
 I was surprised to learn that she had already been moved to a holding camp in eastern United States.
 Phi Bang also sent me some new photographs of her that had been taken at the refugee camp.

 On the last day of July I moved out of my tiny three-room closet on West First Avenue in Kitsilano and across town into a much larger upstairs one-bedroom apartment on East Broadway near Fraser Street.
 My new dwelling was more than twice the size and similarly, the rent was more than twice as much.
-The living room had a large picture window that faced northward and provided me with a beautiful unobstructed view of the mountains north of Vancouver.
-I missed walking along Kitsilano Beach in the evenings but, since I was busy writing to Phi Bang again, I was not going out for walks as often.
-Standing at the window and thoughtfully gazing at the view, I was certain that Phi Bang was going to like this place.
+The living room had a large picture window that faced northward and provided an unobstructed beautiful view of the mountains north of Vancouver.
+I missed walking along Kitsilano Beach in the evenings, but since I was busy writing to Phi Bang again, I wasn't going out for a walk as often.
+Standing at the window and thoughtfully gazing at the view, I felt certain Phi Bang was going to like this place.

 My only problem was a lack of furnishings.
 The furniture in the three-room closet had not been mine to bring with me to this new dwelling.
 My aunt and uncle helped out by providing me with a few pieces of used furniture from their basement, consisting of a kitchen table, two chairs and a couch.
 At least I had a place to sit and write.
 The couch was unsuitable for sleeping on so I removed the two cushions and placed them on the floor for my bed.
 Sleeping on the floor was surprisingly comfortable after adding a layer of foam rubber on top of the cushions.
 At first I thought about buying some better furnishings and a proper bed but then decided to wait for Phi Bang to arrive so that we could go out and choose together.

-Very early one Sunday morning the telephone began to ring.
-I had been sound asleep and did not really know how many times the phone had rung.
+Very early one Sunday morning the telephone began ringing.
+I'd been sound asleep and didn't really know how many times the phone had rung.

-The person at the other end of the line said something but I could not understand what it was.
+The person on the other end of the line said something but I couldn't understand her.

-"No..." she insisted, but I could not figure out what she added after no.
+"No..." she insisted, but I had no idea what she'd said after no.

-"I don't speak Chinese.
-You have the wrong number."
-I repeated slowly so that she would understand my message.
+"I don't speak Chinese so you have the wrong number."
+I repeated slowly so she'd understand me.

-"What number are you trying to call?"
-I asked, hoping to be helpful.
-I was actually thinking about hanging up and going back to bed.
+"What number are you trying to call?" wanting to be helpful, but thinking about hanging-up and going back to bed.

-"Not understand...please...again...say." she said slowly as if struggling to find the words in English.
+"Not understand... please... again say." she said slowly like she was struggling to find the words in English.

 "Wrong number."
 I enunciated slowly and as clearly as I could.